-For MathPath 2017 at Mount Holyoke College, there are 3 recommended ways to travel: car, train, and plane.
+Rapids), there are 2 recommended ways to travel: car, and plane.

-Whichever way you come and go, please take into account that the first meal at camp will be the evening meal on Sunday, June 25;
+Whatever way you come and go, please take into account that the first meal at MathPath will be the midday meal on Sunday, June 30,

-and the last meal at camp will be breakfast on Sunday, July 23 and will probably be a box breakfast for all (as many will eat it on the bus to the airport).
+and the last meal at MathPath will be breakfast on Sunday, July 28, and it will probably be a box breakfast for all (as many will eat it on the bus to the airport).